“The universe is a dark forest. Every civilization is an armed hunter stalking through the trees like a ghost…” — Liu Cixin, The Dark Forest.

 Conclusion: A Forest Full of Secrets

 The universe may not be empty—it may simply be afraid.
-If the Dark Forest Theory holds any truth, then perhaps we’ve misinterpreted the silence of space.
+If the Dark Forest Theory holds any truth, perhaps we’ve misinterpreted the silence of space.
 It isn’t indifference.
 It may be self-preservation.

 And now, we must decide: